 Participants may borrow a minimum of \$1,000 or up to a maximum equal to the lesser of \$50,000 or 50% of their vested account balance.
 Participants may have up to two loans outstanding at any time, although only one loan may be for a primary residence, the sum of which may not exceed the maximum allowable under the Plan.
 Loan origination fees are paid by participants and are included in the gross loan distribution amount.
-Repayment terms of the loans are generally limited to no longer than 60 months from inception or for a reasonable period of time in excess of 60 months for the purchase of a principal residence, as fixed by the Plan.
-The loans are secured by the balance in the participant's account and bear interest at rates established by the Plan, which approximate rates charged by commercial lending institutions for comparable loans.
-Interest rates on loans outstanding at December 31, 2019 and 2018 ranged between 4.25% and 6.5%.
-Principal and interest is paid ratably through payroll deductions.
+Repayment terms of the loans are generally limited to no longer than 60 months from inception or for a reasonable period of time in excess of 60 months up to 10 years for the purchase of a principal residence, as fixed by the Plan.
+The loans are secured by the balance in the participant's account and bear interest at rates determined by the prime rate plus 1% as interest rate of 1% over the prime rate.
+Interest rates on loans outstanding at December 31, 2020 and 2019 ranged between 4.25% and 6.50%.
+Principal and interest are paid ratably through payroll deductions.